 We will work with an engineering firm to design and build plastic recycling machinery based on the open source designs available from Precious Plastic.
 Precious Plastic is a global initiative helping local people solve local problems.
 We believe that if people can get hands on and understand the processes involved they might rethink their opinions on waste and see it as the resource we know it is.

-We hope to raise enough money to build a plastic shredder, an extruder and a plastic injector.
+We hope to build a plastic shredder, an extruder and a plastic injector.
 This will enable us to make brand new products out of the plastic we are recycling, which in turn can still be recycled at the end of their life.
 We hope to inspire and educate people to see that a circular economy – where nothing gets thrown away, everything can be reused and repurposed – is better than our current systems.
 In an ideal world this will kickstart momentum towards zero waste in York, as people see for themselves that the processes don’t stop once you’ve thrown an item in your bin.

 We hope to get the public, school and children’s groups involved on site, through hands on workshops and education sessions.
 We will also be inviting designers, innovators, universities and engineers to come and play with our machinery to fully explore all the possibilities.
 The sky’s the limit: jewellery, tree guards, planters, ethical trophies, tiles, bird feeders, beams and bricks for building use are some examples of items we expect to be able to make.